The social networks have prospered with a destructive model of social identity. New innovations in generative coding and web3 could change all that.

 It’s illustrative that one of the leaders in this field is the geneticist turned computational designer Dr. Peter Crnokrak.

-Up until now, the applications for data-driven generative code have mostly been big budget science fiction films and commercial design.
+Up until now, the applications for data-driven generative code have mostly been studio sci-fi films (Tron and Prometheus, for example) and commercial design.
 Medical and financial dashboards are the current frontier.

 Designers — akin to genetic engineers — are writing baseline code (think of it as DNA) which generate objects that grow and beautify and complexify based on the flow of input data provided by its ‘owner’.
 Think of it in terms of a narrative that is created for the object.
 As each milestone or evolutionary threshold is reached, the object grows closer to its optimal expression.
 The milestones that drive the generative growth can be ‘good’ or ‘bad’, it’s all up to the architect.